morpheus-project/morpheus/README.rst

 Usage
 =====

-The main way to interact with Morpheus is by using the :py:class:`morpheus.classifier.Classifier` class.
+The main way to interact with Morpheus is by using the |classifier|
+class.
 Using this class you can classify astronomical images in 2 ways:

-1. Using :py:meth:`~morpheus.classifier.Classifier.classify_arrays` to classify
+1. Using |classify_arrays| to classify numpy arrays.
-numpy arrays.

 .. code-block:: python